fyncom/karmacall-website/.github/MONITORING_SETUP.md

 You'll receive an alert if:

+- **CRITICAL (daily alerts)**: Indexed pages are 5 or fewer - you'll get an alert EVERY DAY until fixed
-- Indexed pages drop by 10% or more (configurable)
+- **WARNING**: Indexed pages drop by 10% or more (configurable)
-- The monitoring script encounters an error
+- **ERROR**: The monitoring script encounters an error

 The alert includes:

 - Current vs. previous indexed page count
-- Percentage change
+- Percentage change (if applicable)
 - Possible causes (Cloudflare, robots.txt, etc.)
 - Action items to investigate
 - Direct link to Google Search Console

+**Important**: If your site is completely deindexed (0 pages) or critically low (≤5 pages), you'll receive a CRITICAL alert every single day until the issue is resolved.
+This ensures you never miss a catastrophic indexing failure.

 ## Troubleshooting